Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: Bayesian Inference and MCMC

-The single-component Metropolis-Hastings is often efficient in practice, where the state variable components $ (\gamma_1^{(m)} ,\gamma _2^{(m)} ,\dots,\gamma _n^{(m)} )$ are updated one by one or block by block.
-This was the framework for MCMC originally proposed by Metropolis \textit{et al}.
-(1953), and is adapted in this study.
-Other alternative MCMC methods also exist, e.g. the univariate slice sampler utilized by Peters et al (2009b) for estimating model parameters and latent factors in the context of operational risk model.
+The single-component Metropolis-Hastings is often efficient in practice, where the state variable ${\bm \gamma }$ is partitioned into components ${\bm \gamma } = (\gamma_1 ,\gamma _2 ,\dots,\gamma _n )$, which are updated one by one or block by block.
+This was the framework for MCMC originally proposed by Metropolis \textit{et al} (1953), and is adapted in this study.
+Specifically, in our implementation, components $(\gamma_1 ,\gamma _2 ,\dots,\gamma _n )$ correspond to $(p,\rho,\mu,\sigma,\omega, X_1,\ldots,X_T)$.
+Other alternative MCMC methods also exist, e.g. the univariate slice sampler utilized by Peters \textit{et al} (2009b) for estimating model parameters and latent factors in the context of operational risk model.

-\textbf{\textit{Prior distributions}}\\ In all the MCMC simulation runs, we assume a uniform prior for all model parameter $\bm{\theta}$, and the standard normal distribution as the prior for latent variables $X_1,\ldots,X_T$.
+\textbf{\textit{Prior distributions}}\\ In MCMC simulations, it is computationally more efficient to work with parameter $\beta=\Phi^{-1}(p)$ than directly with parameter $p$, avoiding unnecessary evaluations of $\Phi^{-1}(\cdot)$.
+In all MCMC simulation runs, we assume a uniform prior for all parameters $(\beta,\rho,\mu,\sigma,\omega)$.
+The prior for latent variable $X_t$ is the standard normal distribution and $X_1,\ldots ,X_T$ are independent.
 The only subjective judgement we bring to the prior is the lower and upper bounds of the parameter values.
 The range of the parameter value should be sufficiently large to allow the posterior to be implied mainly by the observed data.
+In our calculations we assume the following bounds

-Table 1 shows the lower and upper bounds for the uniform distribution of each model parameter.
-As shown in the table, all parameters have lower and upper bounds either corresponding to the full support of the parameter domain or covering a wide range, and we checked that an increase in bounds did not lead to material difference in results.
+That is, all parameters have lower and upper bounds either corresponding to the full support of the parameter domain or covering a sufficiently wide range.
+For instance, the bounds $\beta\in (-10,10)$ correspond to virtually the full range ($0\%$ to $100\%$) of the probability of default.
+We checked that an increase in bounds for any parameter did not lead to material difference in results.